Protein intake for endurance athletes can play a huge role in training and recovery. But do you know everything you need to about protein intake?

 Myth #4: Protein ‘Megadosing’ Maximizes Muscular Benefit

 Yes, like carbohydrates, too much protein can pad your midriff with doughy flesh.
-The upshot is that it’s wise to spread protein intake throughout the day to maximize muscle repair and synthesis instead of loading up during one or two meals.
+The upshot is that it’s wise to spread protein intake for endurance athletes throughout the day to maximize muscle repair and synthesis instead of loading up during one or two meals.

 Myth #5: Protein Powders Are A Must-Have Supplement For Athletes

-Those tubs of protein powder do have their merits, particularly fast-digesting whey, which has a very high protein quality score, but it’s very much possible for runners to meet their increased protein requirements from food alone.
+Those tubs of protein powder do have their merits, particularly fast-digesting whey, which has a very high protein quality score, but it’s very much possible to hit the right protein intake for endurance athletes from food alone.

 For example, a post-run smoothie that contains a half-cup Greek yogurt, 1 cup fat-free milk and two tablespoons peanut butter without any powder supplement has about 25 grams of protein.
 According to a 2009 study in the American Journal of Clinical Nutrition, 20 grams of protein post-workout is the magic number to stimulate muscle recovery and synthesis.